JujuAdams/painfully-learned-lessons/README.md

 &nbsp;

-### `fps_real` is high but `fps` is low (performance is bad):
+### My `fps_real` is high but `fps` is low (performance is bad).
-You're GPU-bound.
+`fps_real` only measures what you're doing on the CPU.
+You're likely GPU-bound.
 Turn off graphical effects, reduce rendering resolution, draw less to the screen.
 Use RenderDoc to identify particular pain points.

 &nbsp;